Plácido Domingo Alfresca

 Sunday morning we were out of the apartment around 11 headed for the Green Subte Line on Santa Fe about eight blocks away for a long postponed visit to Casa Rosada, the official seat of the executive branch of the government of Argentina located in Plaza de Mayo.

-Even though we spent the first two weeks in BA living in an apartment a few blocks away and had passed through Plaza de Mayo (prounced Masho) several times, we had not toured the Presidential Palace.
+Even though we spent the first two weeks in BA living in an apartment a few blocks away and had passed through Plaza de Mayo (pronounced Masho) several times, we had not toured the Presidential Palace.
 In a recent Huffington Post article Casa Rosada was among the top 13 palaces of the world.
 One night passing through the plaza we caught this stunning image which explains why it is called the Pink House.

 Casa Rosado